-Any messages that appeared in the system logs immediately before the system exhibited the problem.

-The debugger information from the kdb built-in kernel debugger for SGI Foundation Software systems on an SGI Altix ia64 system after a system kernel panic.
+- Any messages that appeared in the system logs immediately before the system exhibited the problem. - The debugger information from the kdb built-in kernel debugger on an SGI ia64 system after a system kernel panic.

 Caution: When the system enters the debugger after a panic, it will render the system unresponsive until the user exits from the debugger.
 Also, if kdb is entered while the system is in graphical (X) mode, the debugger prompt cannot be seen.
 For these reasons, kdb is turned off by default.